ccapdev1920T2/s12g11/README.md

 As we can see below, when viewing another user's profile, we would not have the authority to delete or edit their reviews.:
 ![alt text](scUser.png "User Page")

-11. We can now Log out by clicking the "Logout" button in the navigatio bar.
+11. We can now Log out by clicking the "Logout" button in the navigation bar.

 We'll see a page that looks like this:
 ![alt text](scLogout.png "User Page")